3Dprog24-Guest-Lecture/3Dprog24/README.md

 ## Showcase
 Below are some highlights from the project.

-## Loading Sponza with light and collision
+## Loading Sponza with lights and collision
 <div style='float: center'>
   <img style='width: 1024px' src="/images/Sponza.jpg"></img>
 </div>